stelar/RandomScreenshots/README.md

 # RandomScreenshots
-Code to Randomly Capture N screenshots of varied sizes
+Python Code to Randomly Capture N screenshots of varied sizes for a particulat screen.

+Tested for windows.

+pip install pywin32